intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 effective in providing better descriptions of DNS resolution errors to clients.

-Stateless protocol endpoints might generate denial-of-service attacks if they send error messages in response to every message that is received from an unauthenticated sender.
+Stateless protocol endpoints might generate denial-of-service attacks if they send an error message in response to every message that is received from an unauthenticated sender.
 These implementations might need to silently discard these messages.